 - Patients and staff are screened for symptoms and exposures each day

-- Direct admission to the exam room for clinic patients to avoid the waiting room
+- Direct admission to the exam room for in-person clinic patients to avoid the office waiting room

 - Direct admission to the pre-procedure bay for endoscopy upon arrival to avoid the waiting room

 - One escort per patient will be allowed to come directly up to the unit to pick up patients

 - All patients, visitors and staff are required to wear a surgical mask while in the building.
 You will be given a mask when you enter the building

 - All patients and escorts will be screened for COVID symptoms at check in by Unit Coordinators